-Plastic-Free Face Moisturiser: The Best UK Brands To Know
+Plastic-Free Face Moisturiser: 4 Best UK Brands To Know

 Ready to ditch single-use plastic when it comes to your skincare routine?
-Here are five of the best plastic-free face moisturiser brands to try, including vegan-friendly and palm oil-free brands.
+Here are four of the best plastic-free face moisturiser brands to try, including vegan-friendly and palm oil-free brands.

 Let’s face up to facts.
 The beauty industry – as glamorous and feel-good as it may appear – has an ugly side.